souslesens/jowl/README.md

 ```

 ----------------
-### Build only Jowl (without virtuoso) without Docker
+### Build a development instance of Jowl without Docker
-in case you already have a virtuoso instance running in your machine (server or local pc), you only need to run the Jowl container:
+in case you already have a virtuoso instance running in your machine (server or local pc), you only need to run the Jowl container (if no follow the above instructions to build a virtuoso container):

 1. inside the application.properties file, you need to specify the virtuoso endpoint